 - where the staff and student experience is informed by inclusive practices

 The University has a particular commitment to Aboriginal and Torres Strait Islander staff and students, articulated through the Statement of Reconciliation (PDF 311 KB), Aboriginal and Torres Strait Islander Employment Plan 2016-2020 (PDF 11.9 MB 11p) and the work of the Ngarara Willim Centre in supporting student application and enrolment.

 Reporting on our RAP is an annual requirement of the RAP program and is included in the Tracking and Reporting section of every RAP.

 Data submitted through our RAP Impact Measurement Questionnaire contributes to Reconciliation Australia’s RAP Impact Measurement Report, produced each year, which outlines the collective impact of the RAP program.

 National Reconciliation Week (NRW) is celebrated across Australia each year – between 27 May and 3 June.
 The dates commemorate two significant milestones in the reconciliation journey - the anniversaries of the successful 1967 referendum and the High Court Mabo decision.

 The week is a time for all Australians to learn about our shared histories, cultures and achievements and to explore how each of us can join the national reconciliation effort.

-The theme for National Reconciliation Week 2016 is “Our History, Our Story, Our Future”.
+The theme for National Reconciliation Week 2017 is “Let's take the next steps”.

 "Our History, Our Story, Our Future" is derived from the State of Reconciliation in Australia Report, which asks all Australians to reflect on our national identity, and the place of Aboriginal and Torres Strait Islander histories, cultures and rights in our nation’s story.